ablorp/ablorp.github.io/_pages/about.md

 Adam is taking a [computer science class](https://classes.berkeley.edu/content/2025-summer-compsci-61a-001-lec-001) this summer at UC Berkeley as a pre-college scholar.
 In between classes, Adam can be found skateboarding on campus or scuba diving in Monterey with his brother on weekends.

 Adam enjoys bouldering, a challenging skill that combines puzzle solving with physical feats — exercising both brain and brawn — as the climber places one foothold after another to chart a navigable course.
-Adam plans to earn a [pilot license](https://flystanford.com) before heading out to college across the pond, where he hopes to read engineering science — and becomes a biomedical engineer harnessing AI and robotics for the betterment of humankind.
+Adam plans to earn a [pilot license](https://flystanford.com) before heading out to college across the pond, where he reads engineering science to become a biomedical engineer harnessing AI and robotics for the betterment of humankind.

 ---